Ksjanardan/Akaike-email-classification-system/README.md

 # Email Classification System for Support Team

 ## 1. Project Overview
-This project is developed as part of the internship assignment for Akaike Technologies.
-The goal is to build an API-based system that classifies support team emails into categories and masks personally identifiable information (PII) in the email content.
+This project implements a FastAPI for email classification and PII masking, utilizing machine learning models.
+Containerized with Docker, the API is deployed on Hugging Face Spaces, offering public access and interactive testing.
+It efficiently classifies emails, masks sensitive data, and facilitates demasking.

 ---

 ## 2. Problem Statement
-Given an incoming email with a subject and body, the system should:
+Given an incoming email text, the system should:

+-Accurately classify the email into one of several predefined categories (e.g., Sales, HR, Marketing).
-- Detect and mask any personally identifiable information (PII)
+-Detect and mask any personally identifiable information (PII) present within the email content.
-- Classify the email into predefined categories (e.g., complaint, query, return, etc.)
+-Provide functionality to demask previously masked PII using a provided mapping.
-- Return the results in a strictly defined JSON format
+-Return all processing results (e.g., masked text, classification, extracted PII) in a well-defined JSON format.

 ---

 ## 3. Model Details
-- **Model Used**: Logistic Regression (or specify your actual model)
-- **Vectorizer**: TfidfVectorizer
-- **Training Data**: Custom labeled dataset with email samples
+-Overall Approach: Employs a two-pronged machine learning strategy for distinct tasks.
+-**Email Classification:**
+-**Feature Extraction:** Uses a TF-IDF Vectorizer to transform text into numerical features, capturing word importance.
+-**Classifier:** Employs a supervised machine learning classifier (e.g., Logistic Regression or similar scikit-learn model, based on your training choice) trained on categorized email datasets.
+-**PII Detection:**
+-**Library Used:** Utilizes the spaCy library.
+-**Specific Model:** Leverages spaCy's pre-trained statistical model, en_core_web_sm, for Named Entity Recognition (NER).
+-**Functionality:** Identifies various PII types including names, phone numbers, email addresses, and locations.

 ---

 ## 4. System Pipeline
-1. **Input**: Accepts JSON with `subject` and `body`
-2. **Combine Text**: Concatenates subject and body into one string
-3. **PII Masking**: Detects and replaces PII using regular expressions and named entity recognition (NER)
-4. **Text Cleaning**: Lowercasing, removing stopwords, special characters, etc.
-5. **Vectorization**: Transforms text using TfidfVectorizer
-6. **Classification**: Predicts the category using the trained model
+**1. Input:** Accepts JSON payload containing the email text (e.g., in a content field) for processing.
+**2. Text Preprocessing:** The raw input text undergoes cleaning, including lowercasing, removal of punctuation, special characters, and digits, and elimination of common stopwords.
+**3. PII Detection & Masking:** Utilizes spaCy's NER model to identify and then mask sensitive PII (e.g., names, phone numbers) within the cleaned text using designated placeholders.
+**4. Text Vectorization:** For classification purposes, the (potentially masked) text is transformed into numerical features using the pre-trained TF-IDF Vectorizer.
+**5. Email Classification:** The vectorized text is fed into the trained machine learning model to predict the email's category.
+**6. Output Generation:** Assembles the processed results, including the masked text, identified PII mapping (if applicable), and the predicted email category.
-7. **Output**: Returns a structured JSON response
+**7. Output:** Returns a structured JSON response containing the processed information.

----

 ## 5. PII Detection & Masking
 Types of PII detected include: